jterrier84/master/docs/stake-pool-guides/pi-pool-tutorial/Use stakepoolscripts.md

 ```
 {% endtab %}

-Query the balance and new UTXO.
+Query the balance and wait until the new UTXO shows up.

 {% tab title="online" %}
 ```bash